7 Best Nerf Rival Guns (Buying Guide)

 The Fate, released in 2022, is a spring-powered, single-shot pistol-style blaster featuring a T-pull priming handle and an adjustable rear sight.

-Like the Pathfinder, it belongs to the Rival subseries with a yellow and light blue color scheme and uses Accu-Rounds as its ammo.
-These rounds are designed for consistency and accuracy, giving the Fate strong performance for its size.
+Like the Pathfinder, it belongs to the Rival subseries, features a yellow and light blue color scheme, and uses Accu-Rounds as its ammunition.
+These rounds are designed for consistency and accuracy, delivering strong performance for their size.

 This compact blaster is reliable, easy to use, and fits comfortably in the hand.
 With an FPS above 90, it performs better than many would expect from a single-shot pistol.
 The T-pull handle may look unusual, but it functions smoothly, making loading, priming, and firing quick and intuitive.